daniellmb/angular2-test-patterns/README.md

 **If this gets enough stars ★ I'll start on it right away :)**

-All patterns will be written in ES6 and TypeScript.
+All patterns will be written in ES6 (with generated ES5) and TypeScript.